New York metropolitan area: Media

 The New York metropolitan area is home to the headquarters of several well-known media companies, subsidiaries, and publications, including Thomson Reuters, The New York Times Company, the Associated Press, Warner Bros.
 Discovery, NBCUniversal, the Hearst Corporation, Paramount Global, News Corp, the Fox Corporation, The Wall Street Journal, Fox News, ABC, CBS, and NBC.
 Local television channels broadcasting to the New York market include WCBS-TV 2 (CBS), WNBC 4 (NBC), WNYW 5 (FOX), WABC-TV 7 (ABC), WWOR-TV 9 (MyNetworkTV), WPIX 11 (CW), WNET 13 (PBS), WNYE-TV 25 (NYC Media) and WPXN-TV 31 (Ion).
 NY1 is a 24/7 local news provider available only to cable television subscribers.
-Radio stations serving the area include: WNYC, WKCR, WFMU, WABC-AM, and WFAN.
+Radio stations serving the area include: WNYC, WKCR, WFMU, WABC, and WFAN.
 Many television and radio stations use the top of the Empire State Building to broadcast their terrestrial television signals, while some media entities broadcast from studios in Times Square.

 The New York metropolitan area is extensive enough so that its own channels must compete with channels from neighboring television markets (including Philadelphia, Scranton/Wilkes-Barre, and Hartford) within its outlying counties.
 Cable companies offer such competition in the Pennsylvania portion, Connecticut, and a few counties in central New Jersey.